Days out in the Netherlands

 Toverland is considered a good value-for-money theme and amusement park, and a place you can take both your teen and toddler.

 There are 35 attractions in six unique worlds, including Troy – the fastest, highest and longest wooden rollercoaster in the Benelux region (travels 90km per hour), the gentle sailboat ride on Merlin’s quest, the wing coaster ride Fenix, and the Djengu river raft that skirts the park.
-The Park is open from 10.00 to 18.00, with food services and souvenir shops.
+The Park is open from 10.00 to 18.00 from 18 February 2023, with food services and souvenir shops.

 Three country points maze and quests – Vaals